n64decomp/sm64/README.md

-# Super Mario 64
+# Super Mario 64 Port

 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.
 - Naming and documentation of the source code and data structures are in progress.
 - Efforts to decompile the Shindou ROM steadily advance toward a matching build.

-It builds the following ROMs:

-* sm64.jp.z64 `sha1: 8a20a5c83d6ceb0f0506cfc9fa20d8f438cafe51`
-* sm64.us.z64 `sha1: 9bef1128717f958171a4afac3ed78ee2bb4e86ce`
-* sm64.eu.z64 `sha1: 4ac5721683d0e0b6bbb561b58a71740845dceea9`
+- Beyond Nintendo 64, it can also target Linux and Windows natively.

-This repo does not include all assets necessary for compiling the ROMs.
+This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.

-## Quick Start (for Ubuntu)
+## Building native executables

+### Linux

-1. Install prerequisites: `sudo apt install -y build-essential git binutils-mips-linux-gnu python3 libaudiofile-dev`
+1. Install prerequisites (Ubuntu): `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`.
-2. Clone the repo from within Linux: `git clone https://github.com/n64decomp/sm64.git`
+2. Clone the repo: `git clone https://github.com/sm64-port/sm64-port.git`.
 3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
 4. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
+Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
+5. The executable binary will be located at `build/<VERSION>_pc/sm64.<VERSION>.f3dex2e`.

+### Windows

+1. Install and update MSYS2, following the directions listed on https://www.msys2.org/.
+2. Launch MSYS2 MinGW and install required packages depending on your machine (do **NOT** launch "MSYS2 MSYS"):
+  a.
+64-bit: Launch "MSYS2 MinGW 64-bit" and install: `pacman -S git make python3 mingw-w64-x86_64-gcc`
+  b.
+32-bit (will also work on 64-bit machines): Launch "MSYS2 MinGW 32-bit" and install: `pacman -S git make python3 mingw-w64-i686-gcc`
+  * Do **NOT** install `gcc`.
+3. Clone the repo: `git clone https://github.com/sm64-port/sm64-port.git` and enter it `cd sm64-port`.
+4. Place a *Super Mario 64* ROM called `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
+5. Run `make` to build.
+Qualify the version through `make VERSION=<VERSION>`.
+Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
+6. The executable binary will be located at `build/<VERSION>_pc/sm64.<VERSION>.f3dex2e.exe`.

+### Debugging

+The code can be debugged using `gdb`.
+On Linux install the `gdb` package and execute `gdb <executable>`.
+On MSYS2 install by executing `pacman -S winpty gdb` and execute `winpty gdb <executable>`.
+The `winpty` program makes sure the keyboard works correctly in the terminal.
+In the Makefile, make sure you compile the sources using `-g` rather than `-O2` to include debugging symbols.
+See any online tutorial for how to use gdb.

+## Quick Start ROM building (for Ubuntu)

+1. Install prerequisites: `sudo apt install -y build-essential git binutils-mips-linux-gnu python3`.
+2. Clone the repo from within Linux: `git clone https://github.com/n64decomp/sm64.git`.
+3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
-Add `-j4` to improve build speed (hardware dependent).
+4. Run `make` to build.
+Qualify the version through `make TARGET_N64=1 VERSION=<VERSION>`.
+Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).

 Ensure the repo path length does not exceed 255 characters.
 Long path names result in build errors.

-## Installation
+## Installation for ROM building

 ### Windows